 ASE A6 Electrical Electronics Practice Test

-6. There are codes indicating misfires at the number one and four cylinders of a four-cylinder engine.
-According to the diagram above, which of the following is causing this condition?
+6. A scan indicates the #1 and #4 cylinders of a four-cylinder engine are misfiring.
+According to the schematic diagram above, which of the following is causing these misfires?

 - A. There is an open at point A in the system.